knaidoo29/TheoryCL/README.md

 ## Citing

-More details once code is official released.
+More details will be provided once the code is official released.

 ## Support